Whizzer (Marvel Comics)

-Whizzer is the name of several fictional characters appearing in American comic books published by Marvel Comics.
+Whizzer is the name of several characters appearing in American comic books published by Marvel Comics.
 The first character debuted during the Golden Age in USA Comics #1 (Aug.
 1941), and was reintroduced in Giant-Size Avengers #1 (Aug.
 1974).
 A second villainous version debuts during the Silver Age in The Avengers #69 (Oct.
 1969), and a second heroic version debuting in The Avengers #85 (Feb.
 1971).

 The Whizzer appeared in the second season of the Marvel Cinematic Universe television series Jessica Jones, portrayed by Jay Klaitz.

 Publication history

 The first character named the Whizzer first appeared during the Golden Age of comics, and later appeared briefly during the Silver Age.

 The second, villainous version appears in the final panel of The Avengers #69 (Oct.
 1969), the first chapter of a three-issue storyline by writer Roy Thomas and penciller Sal Buscema.
 The story arc introduced the supervillain team the Squadron Sinister, whose four members were loosely based on heroes in DC Comics' Justice League of America, with the Whizzer based on the Flash.